zengrz/tf-local-variance-map/README.md

 # tf-local-variance-map
-A Tensorflow fully differentiable implementation of the local variance map.
+A fully differentiable, Tensorflow implementation of the local variance map.